shravankshenoy/sql_leetcode_learnings/README.md

 ```

+* When we create a subquery we need to alias it, else we get an error

+* There are different types of window functions listed below
+    * Aggregate window functions: Perform operations on sets of rows within a window, such as using SUM(), MAX(), and COUNT().
+    * Ranking window functions : Rank the rows within a given window, such as using RANK(), DENSE_RANK(), or ROW_NUMBER()
+    * Value window functions : Combine multiple operations into one, such as using LAG(), LEAD(), or FIRST_VALUE().

+### Doubts
+1. What are the different types of window functions?

 ## Day 13
 * Have filtered multiple columns simulataneously using WHERE....IN.
 Had to consider multiple scenarios
     * No change_date before 2019-08-16